-that is, $\hat U_{[1:d_0]*}$ and $\hat \Lambda_{[1:d_0]}$ consist of the top $d_0$ eigenvectors and eigenvalues, respectively, as before.
+that is, $\hat U_{[1:d_0]*}$ and $\hat \Lambda_{[1:d_0]}$ consist of the top $d_0$ eigenvectors and eigenvalues, respectively.
 From the preceding discussion, under the null hypothesis that $d = d_0$, the residual $\hat E^{(d)} \coloneqq A - \hat P^{(d)}$ is anticipated to behave approximately like the mean-zero matrix $E$, and test statistics can be constructed using the entries of $\hat E^{(d)}$.
-Moreover, under the alternative $d_0 < d$, the matrix $\hat E^{(d_0)}$ should contain some information about the matrix $P$ in it and will not necessarily be approximately mean-zero.
+Moreover, under the alternative $d_0 < d$, the matrix $\hat E^{(d_0)}$ should contain some information about the matrix $P$ and will not necessarily be approximately mean zero.

-A major technical difficulty is that the entries of the matrix $\hat E^{(d)}$ are not independent, and therefore the classical central limit theorem does not apply by simply summing up the entries of $\hat E^{(d)}$.
-The idea proposed in \citet{han_universal_2019} is to \emph{subsample} the edges of $\hat E^{(d)}$ in an independent fashion.
-More precisely,
+A technical challenge is that the entries of the matrix $\hat E^{(d)}$ are not independent, and therefore the classical central limit theorem does not apply by simply summing up the entries of $\hat E^{(d)}$.
+The approach in \citet{han_universal_2023} is to subsample the edges of $\hat E^{(d)}$ in an independent fashion.
+In particular, consider the test statistic

 where $Y_{ij}$ are Bernoulli random variables satisfying $\p[Y_{ij} = 1] = m^{-1}$ for $i < j$ and $Y_{ij} = Y_{ji}$ otherwise.
 The following result establishes the asymptotic distribution of $T_{n,d_0,m}$.